 My suggestion would be to look at making NFL Redzone a standalone offering and not bundled into either the Sunday Ticket or a general sports channel bundle.
 People will pay for that because they’re hooked already, and they are already paying for this channel in some way.

-I’d also say, it’s not entirely crazy to think ESPN or FS1 wouldn’t spend a high nine-figure amount to have seventeen Sundays of Redzone channel action instead of bowling.
+Given how thirsty new streaming services are for sticky content, it’s not crazy to think there would be a lot of strong interest from services willing to spend a high nine-figure amount to have seventeen Sundays of Redzone channel.
 The Redzone channels are woefully underutilized given their insane popularity, and to me that’s the NFL’s biggest challenge in the next negotiations.
 The league’s most popular product needs to have its own separate strategy so it’s more accessible and better monetized.
 Redzone is unique to football and is something no other league can create.
 It’s MUCH stickier with viewers than any other generic national sports programming.
 It’s almost like upgrading to high speed internet or high definition TV in that once you experience it, you’d be pained to go back.

 As for Sunday Ticket itself, I get the appeal of taking a big check in exchange for exclusivity, but this is a product that could be in WAY more than 2 million households.
 The NFL has had a good run with DirecTV, but I’m sure Comcast, Dish, and Spectrum would be happy to write significant checks to so they don’t continue to bleed customers to DirecTV.
 Perhaps DTV can continue to have exclusivity for commercial customers so they retain their dominance with bars and restaurants.